Skip to content

 Have I backed up my data?
 Back up your data, since everything stored on the hardware will be erased during the installation process!

 Have I prepared a bootable device?
-Use a Windows, macOS or Ubuntu Linux machine to burn the downloaded .iso file to a DVD.
-Alternatively, use a Windows, macOS or Ubuntu machine to create a bootable USB drive.
+Create a bootable USB drive with the downloaded .iso file.
+Alternatively, burn the downloaded .iso file to a DVD on a Windows, macOS or Ubuntu Linux machine.

 Instruction Description